GiselleNessi/Fan-powered-Music-Production/README.md

 # Artist Campaign Platform

-A simple Next.js application that allows artists to create campaigns for their tracks and receive Base ETH tips directly from fans.
-Built on Base and powered by thirdweb for Web3 functionality.
+A Next.js application that allows artists to create campaigns for their tracks and receive Base ETH tips directly from fans. **Built on Base and powered by thirdweb** for Web3 functionality.

 ## Features